QuinnCox/ESOF-Art-Shack/Test-Plan/README.md

 The system integration test of the Art Shack System should validate from both the requirements perspective and the
 business perspective that:
  - Users can view the website and view past/active auctions
- - Users can add payment information to become Buyers
+ - Users can add payment/shipping information to become Buyers
  - Users can apply to become Sellers
  -